-Traditionally said to have been one of the churches built, this time in 639, by San Magno (Saint Magnus), to whom the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
+Traditionally said to have been one of the churches built, this time in 639, by San Magno (Saint Magnus), to whom Christ the Saviour (Salvatore) had appeared in a dream and sent him a sign - a red cloud this time.
 The first documented date is 1067.
 This church is said to have had an iron-grating floor with running water beneath.
 A rebuilding after the fire of 1106 can be seen on De Barbari's famous map of 1500.
 It is in the porch of this Romanesque church that Pope Alexander III is said to have taken refuge disguised as a pilgrim and fleeing Emperor Frederic Barberossa.
 (But another story has him working for six months in the kitchen of the convent of Santa Maria della CaritÓ.)
-From 1267 San Salvador housed the relics of the first patron of the city, Theodore, which had previously been in San Marco.
+In fact he is said to have consecrated this church on 29th August 1177 whilst In Venice to meet Frederick Barbarossa.

-The remains of Saint Theodore, Venice's original patron saint, are in the chapel to the right of the apse.
+Relics of Saint Theodore, Venice's original patron saint, are in the chapel to the right of the apse.

-The body of the church is mostly tombs and painting-free altars, including an altar of the Scuola dei Luganegheri (Guild of Sausage Makers) with statues by Vittoria of Saint Sebastian (with a metal arrow embedded in the stone) and Saint Roch (with a very discreet sore on his leg).
-There are a pair of paintings just before the shallow transept, with the tomb of Caterina Cornaro at the end of the right one.
+The walls of the nave is mostly monumental full-height tombs and altars topped by sculpted devotional figures, including an altar of the Scuola dei Luganegheri (Guild of Sausage Makers) with statues by Vittoria of Saint Sebastian (with a metal arrow embedded in the stone) and Saint Roch (with a very discreet sore on his leg) from 1600.
+They flank an altarpiece by Palma Giovane of Saint Anthony Abbot, John the Baptist and Francis from 1600/3.
+This is one of a pair of paintings just before the shallow transept - the Titian Annunciation (see below) is opposite.

 The other great Titian is another late one - the damaged but explosive and impressive Transfiguration of 1560 over the high altar, which hides a 14th century silver-gilt reredos revealed only at Christmas, Easter and at the feast of San Salvador on the 6th of August.
-A pulley lowered the painting on feast days and the canvas had suffered from this rough use and had been nastily over-painted to hide damage.
+A pulley lowered the painting on feast days and the canvas suffered from this rough use and had been nastily over-painted to hide damage.
 Restoration in 1997 revealed the true Titian, conceived as an image to work in its unique situation.